Benazir Bhutto: Relations with military

-Second dismissal
+Dismissal

 Relations between Bhutto and Leghari had declined after she suggested he had been involved in her brother's murder.
 Leghari sought the backing of the Army Chief, Karamat, to move against her premiership.
 Leghari warned Bhutto that he would dismiss her government unless she introduced measures to curtail corruption and deal with the economic crisis.
 In response, she gave up her role as Minister of Finances and dismissed most of her economic advisers in October 1996.
 She nevertheless maintained that the country's economic problems were the fault of Sharif's previous administration.
 Citing the eighth amendment of the Constitution, on 5 November, Leghari dismissed Bhutto's government on the grounds of corruption and incompetence.
 He added the suspicion that Bhutto had been involved in her brother's death.
 Troops surrounded Bhutto's residence, while Zardari tried to leave the country for Dubai, but was arrested and imprisoned, charged with money laundering and involvement in Murtaza's murder.
 He remained in prison until 2004.

 Leghari installed a civilian caretaker government led by Malik Meraj Khalid while announcing forthcoming elections for February 1997.

 Bhutto challenged the constitutionality of Leghari's decision, taking the issue to the Supreme Court, but they ruled in agreement with the president in January in a 6–1 ruling.
 The Supreme Court's decision also resulted in the removal of all pro-Bhutto elements from the military.
 In the ensuing election, which took place in February 1997, Sharif was re-elected.
 The PPP had secured only 18 seats in the National Assembly.
 Some Pakistani feminist groups had refused to back Bhutto's re-election because, despite her repeated promises, she had not removed the hudud ordinances that Zia's administration had introduced.